 How Does This Affect E-commerce?

 Fraudulent ad traffic affects all categories.
 However, e-commerce was identified as the category most fraudulent-vulnerable.
 Such e-commerce apps on Google Play include Amazon, eBay, Wish, AliExpress, Etsy, Gumtree and Boohoo.com to name a few, in this mammoth category.
 Our reports estimate that an average of 31.5% of all ad traffic in the shopping or e-commerce category is fraudulent.

 Although all fraudulent mobile traffic is simply disingenuous and fake activity – there are however, numerous forms and methods.
 Fraudulent ad traffic is becoming increasingly sophisticated, therefore, more difficult to detect.
 Thus, understanding the different potential forms is vital to detection and elimination.
 The most common forms of fraudulent ad traffic have been identified by The Interceptd study: 2019 Q1 Mobile Ad Fraud Report, and are device farms (24%), click spamming (21%) and click injection (17%).

 Quality Shoppers IN, Fake Shoppers OUT

-If you’re wondering, how you are unaware of this common illegal practise – you are not alone!
+If you’re wondering, how you are unaware of this common illegal practice – you are not alone!
 Awareness of ad fraud is alarmingly low.
 However, Interceptd is armed with knowledge and experience.
 Through Interceptd’s proprietary technology, you can be confident that fraudulent installs are out and high-quality users are in.
-This means you can be confident that your e-commerce ad spend will be put towards acquiring the instals, clicks and customers you pay for, and not fraudulent ones, you didn’t know existed.
+This means you can be confident that your e-commerce ad spend will be put towards acquiring the installs, clicks, and customers you pay for, and not fraudulent ones, you didn’t know existed.